 Cox-Ingersoll-Ross Adjustment

-The basic idea is simple.
-If, in the past, an interest rate changed from 2% to 3%, we could say that the rate increased by 1% or 50%,
+For example, suppose we chose as our base scenario a date in the past, when an interest rate changed from 2% to 3%, we could say that the rate increased by 1% or 50%,

 dR = 3% − 2% = 1%